 Depreciation is a tax deduction available to property investors.
 It allows you to claim a tax deduction for the wear and tear over time on most old or new investment properties.
 Basically, it recognises that the building itself, plus its internal furnishings and fittings, will become worn over time and eventually need to be replaced.
 Up-to-date with ATO changes, the Washington Brown TaxMax500™ covers over 500 variables, so literally no stone, brick or smoke alarm is left unturned.

 - Plant and Equipment – refers to items within the building, like ovens, air conditioners, carpets and blinds

-- Building Allowance -cd constructions costs of the building itself, such as concrete and brickwork.
+- Building Allowance – refers to the constructions costs of the building itself, such as concrete and brickwork.

 Our ATO compliant reports show the building allowance as well as a detailed list of all eligible plant and equipment items.
-Your yearly amount claimable is then pro-rated to your settlement date and provided for up to the next 40 years.
+Your yearly claimable amount is then pro-rated to your settlement date and provided for up to 40 years.